OysteinAmundsen/gymsystems/README.md

 If all you want to do is startup this project, your pretty much done now.
 The application should be available on `http://[docker-machine]` <- which usually is [localhost](http://localhost)

+## How to use

+This bit will contain a small user manual for the system in time.

 ## Development

 ### Database